On average, your neighbors pay $110 a month.See Your Rates

 Home prices can greatly affect the cost of insurance in any given state.
 A higher average home price generally means higher premiums in that state.
 For Minnesota, the average listing price is $274,574 as of July 2015, about the same as the national average of $284,748.

 Burglary is a serious and sometimes violent property crime.
-States with higher average burglary rates generally have higher average home insurance premiums, because the likelihood that someone will need to file a claim is higher.
-According to data from the FBI Uniform Crime Report, in 2013, Minnesota’s average burglary rate was 419.0 per 100,000 people, which is significantly lower than the national average of 610.0 per 100,000.
+States with higher average burglary rates generally have higher average home insurance premiums.
+That's because the likelihood that someone will need to file a claim is higher.
+According to data from the FBI Uniform Crime Report, in 2013, Minnesota’s average burglary rate was 419.0 per 100,000 people.
+This is much lower than the national average of 610.0 per 100,000.

-States with more law enforcement per capita tend to be safer than states with fewer policemen and women.
-In Minnesota, there are 14.9 law enforcement personnel per 100,000 total citizens, significantly lower than the national median of 32 per 100,000.
+States with more law enforcement per capita tend to be safer.
+In Minnesota, there are 14.9 law enforcement personnel per 100,000 total citizens.
+That's much lower than the national median of 32 per 100,000.

 Minnesota experiences all four seasons.
 It is probably most famous (or perhaps infamous) for its extremely cold and snowy winters.
 In the summers, the heat and humidity occasionally give way to severe thunderstorms and tornadoes.
 These year-round extremes represent a number of homeowners insurance hazards.

 Extreme winters: Winters in Minnesota are extremely cold and extremely snowy.
 The northern parts of the state are much colder, on average, than the southern portion of the state.
 January in northern Minnesota is marked by high temperatures below freezing and lows below zero.
 While average highs in southern Minnesota are also below freezing, the average daily temperature is a bit higher.
 Southern Minnesota usually emerges from winter earlier and starts winter later than northern Minnesota.
 Overall, the state averages about 38 days and 54 inches of snow per year.
 As with temperatures, the snowfall distribution is also uneven.
-For example, the capital city of St. Paul, in southern Minnesota, averages 34 days of snow, and about 51 inches of snow per year, while the northern city of Duluth averages 61 days of snow per year, and about 86 inches of snow per year.
-This snow often comes in the form of heavy blizzards, caused by “Alberta clippers,” fast-moving low pressure systems that are responsible for much of the extreme winter snowfall in the Upper Midwest.
+The capital city of St. Paul, in southern Minnesota, averages 34 days of snow, and 51 inches of snow per year.
+But the northern city of Duluth averages 61 days of snow per year, and 86 inches of snow per year.
+This snow often comes in the form of heavy blizzards caused by “Alberta clippers.”
+These are fast-moving low pressure systems responsible for much of the extreme winter snowfall in the Upper Midwest.

-Thunderstorms: Because it is so far north, Minnesota often experiences thunderstorms later in spring than other states that are closer to the warm waters of the Gulf of Mexico.
+Thunderstorms: Minnesota is so far north it gets thunderstorms later in spring than states closer to the Gulf of Mexico.
 Minnesota averages about 35 days of thunderstorms per year, mostly in the summer.
-The North Star State averages over 100 days of rain per year, and thunderstorms contribute greatly to the 27 inches of rainfall that the state averages each year.
+The North Star State averages over 100 days of rain per year.
+Thunderstorms contribute greatly to the 27 inches of rainfall that the state averages each year.